NumbuhFour/numbuhfour.github.io/_posts/2015-2-20-Physical Computing Project1.md

 ---
 layout: post
-title: Physical Computing: Project1 Writeup
+title: Physical Computing&#58; Project1 Writeup
 ---

 Premise: Using an arduino, build a simple interactive machine that utilizes a minimum of three sensors.
 My project idea was to create a character with two RGB LEDs for eyes.
 The sensors I used were a ultrasonic rangefinder, accelerometer, a bluetooth radio, and a potentiometer (just to dim the LEDs).